 It can be tough to know when it’s the right time to find a primary care provider.

 Before we talk about that, it’s important to know what exactly a primary care provider is.
+Depending on you or your family’s needs, the primary care provider you select may vary.
+At Sanford Health, primary care providers can care for people from infancy through adulthood.

 Numerous Sanford Health providers have referred to a primary care provider as the “quarterback” of your health care needs.
 They help you to navigate and make the right decision that best suits you and your family’s needs.